kmakmichael/kmak.me-hugo/content/_index.md

 This mostly serves as an online portfolio.
 Most of the content here is under [projects/](/projects), where you'll find short descriptions, pictures, and videos for some of the more notable things I've done.
+Can also head to my [GitHub](https://github.com/kmakmichael) to see some actual code.
 [misc/](/misc) has some acknowledgements and an about page.
 We're still under construction here, I just haven't chosen the right web-friendly gif to express this.
 Use the tree to explore.